leehaesung/iotf-rtd/docs/getting_started/features.rst

   * The message must be a valid JSON object (not an array) with only two top level
     elements: ``d`` and ``ts``
   * The message must be UTF-8 encoded
+  * The message must be less than 4kb

   **Data**